NiceneNerd/aamp-rust/README.md

-# aamp
+# Nintendo parameter archive (AAMP) library in Rust

 A simple to use library for reading, writing, and converting Nintendo parameter archive (AAMP) files in Rust.
 Supports only AAMP version 2, used in _The Legend of Zelda: Breath of the Wild_.
-Can dump convert from AAMP to readable, editable YAML and back.
+Can convert from AAMP to readable, editable YAML and back.

 ```rust